chrismo/platform-ws-services/CHEATSHEET.md

 - list of all commands: View | Developer | Toggle Developer Tools, console type atom.commands.registeredCommands (useful to bind a shortcut to something not currently bound).
-- can tab switching go on last used order vs. tab order?
+- can tab switching go on last used order vs. tab order? there's a package to do this but it looks sketchy. the last-cursor-position package is good-ish enough.